OR WAIT null SECS

 Web design is tailored to tablets, with scrolling screens and ‘native content’ for advertisers

-Remedy Health (New York), which operates a group of highly trafficked, consumer-oriented health and wellness websites, has redesigned its publication of the UC Berkeley Wellness Letter (a longstanding print publication) to create a new platform for connecting with readers: BerkeleyWellness.com.
-The site is expected to draw more than one million monthly visitors within the first quarter of launch.
+Remedy Health (New York), which operates a group of highly trafficked, consumer-oriented health and wellness websites, has redesigned its publication of the Berkeley Wellness Letter (a longstanding print publication) to create a new platform for connecting with readers: BerkeleyWellness.com.
+The site is expected to draw over one million monthly visitors within the first quarter of launch.

 But of equal interest is how the site adapts web-publishing practices to the influence of interactive tablets like the Apple iPad, according to Remedy Health executives.
-Content scrolls through a wide screen—tailored to the touch screens of tablet users—and is presented in blocks, mimicking the tile design of tablet presentations, and there are no “guardrails” (the usual left- and right-hand borders of a conventional website).
+Content scrolls through a wide screen—tailored to the finger-movement action of tablet users.
+Content is presented in blocks, mimicking the tile design of tablet presentations, and there are no “guardrails” (the usual left- and right-hand borders of a conventional website).

 Jim Curtis, chief revenue officer of Remedy, calls the overall approach for sponsors “native content display”—“To a certain degree, the advertiser controls their own app within the site, where they can upload new content as they require, and presented in a way that encourages reader interaction,” he says.